alphaXiv/paper-implementations/tiny_recursive_models/README.md

 # Evaluate all models
 ./speedrun-inference.sh all
 ```

-The script automatically:
-- Installs dependencies with `uv`
-- Builds required datasets
-- Downloads models from HuggingFace
-- Runs full evaluation and saves results

 **Note:** The `speedrun.sh` script handles all dataset building, training, and evaluation automatically.
 Manual commands are provided for advanced users who need custom configurations.